 This year, we are partnering with the Anchorage Museum on workshops to support Individual Artist Award recipients as they develop their business side and elevate artist statements.
 Also new in 2019 are profiles of artists, from the eyes of Alaska writers.
 This collaboration with 49 Writers, a nonprofit that supports a thriving community of writers and readers, begins with the 2017 IAA recipients and will expand to later years.
-Check back soon for that new web feature — and wonderful stories.
+Enjoy these beautiful stories right here.

 Over the past two years, we’ve added features to rasmuson.org to strengthen it as a venue for artists and art lovers.
 Explore our online gallery of artwork, stories and videos related to Distinguished Artists.

-Almost 400 artists applied for our 2018 awards.
+More than 300 artists applied for our 2019 awards.
 Panels of judges from outside Alaska evaluated works long distance then huddled for three days in Anchorage to select 10 fellows and 25 project award recipients.
 Selection of the Distinguished Artist is a separate process, explained here.

 The awards first given out in 2004 are part of a strategy to support the culture of Alaska, the vibrancy of our communities and art itself.